guregu/relay/README.md

 Right now there isn't much.

+Fourchan
+---
+A simple proxy for 4chan's read-only JSON API.
+TODO: Limit the requests to 1 per second, cache ;) Thanks for the API moot!

 ETI
 ---
-Let's you use endoftheinter.net under the bbs protocol.
+Lets you use endoftheinter.net under the bbs protocol.
 Not of much interest unless you have an account.

 More soon!
 ----